slune-org/ts-transform-test-compiler/README.md

 ### compile(name: string, configuration: any): CompilationResult

 Compile the files using the transformer.
 The `name` given to the compilation will be used to create a sub-directory under the `outDir` to emit the files.
 It will prevent all tests to emit files in the same place.
-You may, of course, give the same name to many tests, althought not recommended.
+You may, of course, give the same name to many tests, although not recommended.

 The `configuration` parameter is the configuration to give to the transformer.